 Located in the eastern margin of the Wyoming Archean craton in South Dakota, the Homestake mine was North America’s largest and deepest gold mine prior to its closure in 2002.
 During its 25 year mine life, Homestake reportedly produced 43.9 million ounces of gold and was the second largest gold producer in the United States after the Carlin district in Nevada.

 One of Canada’s largest producing gold mines is a BIF-hosted gold deposit located in the province of Ontario.
-Newmont Goldcorp’s (TSX:NGT,NYSE:NEM) 4,000 tonne per day operation at Musselwhite mine went into commercial production in 1997 and since then has produced more than 4 million ounces of gold with gold recoveries of 96 percent.
+Newmont Goldcorp’s (TSX:NGT,NYSE:NEM) 4,000 tonne per day operation at the Musselwhite mine went into commercial production in 1997 and since then has produced more than 4 million ounces of gold with gold recoveries of 96 percent.
 Today, Musselwhite has proven and probable gold reserves of 1.85 million gold ounces, measured and indicated resources of 310,000 gold ounces as well as inferred resources of 1.17 million gold ounces.

 Musselwhite is not the only BIF-hosted gold deposit in Ontario.
-The province is also home to several other such deposits including Detour Lake, Madsen Red Lake, Pickle Crow and Dona Lake.
-Much of Ontario lies in the mineral-rich Canadian Shield, an exposed portion of the North American craton, which covers much of northern and central Canada.
+The province is also home to several other such deposits, including Detour Lake, Madsen Red Lake, Pickle Crow and Dona Lake.
+Much of Ontario lies in the mineral-rich Canadian Shield, an exposed portion of the North American craton, which covers much of Northern and Central Canada.
 BIF-hosted gold deposits are one of the main targets for gold mining in the Canadian Shield, as evidenced by the former 3 million ounce Lupin mine in the Northwest Territories as well as Agnico Eagle’s (NYSE:AEM,TSX:AEM) producing Meadowbank and Meliadine mines in Nunavut.

 Why BIF-hosted gold deposits?